prometheus-community/elasticsearch_exporter/README.md

 elasticsearch_exporter --help
 ```

+All the arguments can be provided through an enviroment variable.
+The convention is as follows.
+If the argument is `es.uri` the Envar becomes `EXPORTER_ES_URI`. `web.listen-address` becomes `EXPORTER_WEB_LISTEN_ADDRESS`

 | Argument                | Introduced in Version | Description | Default     |
 | --------                | --------------------- | ----------- | ----------- |
 | es.uri                  | 1.0.2                 | Address (host and port) of the Elasticsearch node we should connect to.
 This could be a local node (`localhost:9200`, for instance), or the address of a remote Elasticsearch server.
 When basic auth is needed, specify as: `<proto>://<user>:<password>@<host>:<port>`.
 E.G., `http://admin:pass@localhost:9200`.
 Special characters in the user credentials need to be URL-encoded. | http://localhost:9200 |